liesnikov/msc-thesis/slides/main.md

 ## New things in MoSeL

 * Matching MoSeL proof states
-* A tactic without manual resource distribution
+* Tactics without manual resource distribution
 * It was important to use Ltac2, would be **hard** to do in Ltac1
 * The way to bring more automation to MoSeL?
 Maybe